-- requirement for incorporation of sustainable drainage applies to small scale development too and certain permitted development'. - 67.
-Approaches to manage surface water that take account of water quantity, quality, biodiversity, and amenity are collectively known as SuDS.
+- 91. Approaches to manage surface water that take account of water quantity, quality, biodiversity, and amenity are collectively known as SuDS.
 Traditionally piped drainage networks convey water much more quickly than natural processes.
 Flooding can occur when housing and other development such as paving increases the volume and speed of run-off.
 SuDS seek to manage rainfall in a way similar to natural processes, by using the landscape to control the flow and volume of surface water, prevent or reduce pollution downstream of development, and promote recharging of groundwater.
-Natural vegetation, including trees, in SuDS helps attenuate flows, traps silts and pollutants and promotes infiltration. - 68.
+Natural vegetation, including trees, in SuDS helps attenuate flows, traps silts and pollutants and promotes infiltration. - 92.
 Trowse Neighbourhood Plan aims to strengthen the recognition of local flood issues and ensure these are adequately considered in future planning proposals.
-The plan also seeks to ensure SuDS are incorporated as both an effective way of reducing runoff rates and delivering wider biodiversity, water and public amenity benefits. - 69.
+The plan also seeks to ensure SuDS are incorporated as both an effective way of reducing runoff rates and delivering wider biodiversity, water and public amenity benefits. - 93.
 Policy 8 focuses on maximising the use of natural SuDS features which manage flood risk but also provide benefits such as enhancing public open space, contributing to the character of an area, and providing wildlife habitat.
-SuDS schemes that consist of underground concrete boxes to store rainwater, although recognised to reduce flood risk by releasing rainwater more slowly, will not deliver the additional benefits. - 70.
-Trowse Neighbourhood Plan requires that any future development or redevelopment proposals show there is no increased risk of flooding from an existing flood source, and mitigation measures are implemented to address surface water arising within the development site. - 71.
-The Lead Local Flood Authority (LLFA) provides guidance for developers regarding surface water flood risk and drainage for proposed developments21.
-As required by the LLFA, with regard to surface water flooding the expectation is that development will: - A. Not increase flood risk to the site or wider area from fluvial, surface water, groundwater, sewers or artificial sources; - B. Have a neutral or positive impact on surface water drainage; - C. Demonstrate engagement with relevant agencies and seek to incorporate appropriate mitigation measures to manage flood risk and reduce surface water runoff from the development to the wider area such as: - Inclusion of appropriate measures to address any identified risk of flooding in the following order of priority - assess, avoid, manage and mitigate flood risk. - Where appropriate undertake sequential and/or exception tests. - Locate only compatible development in areas at risk of flooding, considering the proposed vulnerability of land use. - Inclusion of appropriate allowances for climate change.
+SuDS schemes that consist of underground concrete boxes to store rainwater, although recognised to reduce flood risk by releasing rainwater more slowly, will not deliver the additional benefits. - 94.
+Trowse Neighbourhood Plan requires that any future development or redevelopment proposals show there is no increased risk of flooding from an existing flood source, and mitigation measures are implemented to address surface water arising within the development site. - 95.
+The Lead Local Flood Authority (LLFA) provides guidance for developers regarding surface water flood risk and drainage for proposed developments20.
+As required by the LLFA, with regard to surface water flooding the expectation is that development will: - A. Not increase flood risk to the site or wider area from fluvial, surface water, groundwater, sewers or artificial sources; - B. Have a neutral or positive impact on surface water drainage; - C. Demonstrate engagement with relevant agencies and seek to incorporate appropriate mitigation measures to manage flood risk and reduce surface water run-off from the development to the wider area such as:

-21 Information for developers - Norfolk County Council
+20 Information for developers - Norfolk County Council

-- Inclusion of SuDS with an appropriate discharge location. - Priority use of source control SuDS such as permeable surfaces, rainwater harvesting and storage, or green roofs and walls. - Mitigate against the creation of additional impermeable surfaces, attenuation of greenfield (or for redevelopment sites close to being regarded as greenfield) surface water runoff rates and runoff volumes within the development site boundary. - Provide clear maintenance and management proposals of structures within the development, including SuDS elements, riparian ownership of ordinary watercourses or culverts, and their associated funding mechanisms. - 72.
+- Inclusion of appropriate measures to address any identified risk of flooding in the following order of priority - assess, avoid, manage and mitigate flood risk. - Where appropriate undertake sequential and/or exception tests. - Locate only compatible development in areas at risk of flooding, considering the proposed vulnerability of land use. - Inclusion of appropriate allowances for climate change. - Inclusion of SuDS with an appropriate discharge location. - Priority use of source control SuDS such as permeable surfaces, rainwater harvesting and storage, or green roofs and walls. - Mitigate against the creation of additional impermeable surfaces, attenuation of greenfield (or for redevelopment sites close to being regarded as greenfield) surface water runoff rates and runoff volumes within the development site boundary. - Provide clear maintenance and management proposals of structures within the development, including SuDS elements, riparian ownership of ordinary watercourses or culverts, and their associated funding mechanisms. - 96.
 The plan area falls partially within the Internal Drainage District (IDD) of the Norfolk Rivers Internal Drainage Board (IDB), and therefore the Board's Byelaws apply.
 The principal function of the IDB is to provide flood protection and maintain certain watercourses.
 The IDB will comment on planning for all major developments, of 10 or more properties, that are likely to discharge surface water into a watercourse within the IDD.